-Every practice or medical organization manages its revenue cycle to some degree, but an organized, well-designed approach to revenue cycle management can be the difference between a struggling practice and a thriving one.
+Every practice or medical organization acknowledges the importance of revenue cycle management in healthcare to some degree.
+However, an organized, well-designed approach to the healthcare revenue cycle management system can be the difference between a struggling practice and a thriving one.

-Revenue Cycle Management (RCM) begins when the patient enters into a relationship with a healthcare organization and continues through the entire process until treatment is complete and any balance on the account is paid off.
-It includes handling claims, processing payments, and dealing with discrepancies regarding the insurance claims.
+Revenue Cycle Management (RCM) begins when the patient enters into a relationship with a healthcare organization.
+He/she continues through the entire process until treatment is complete and any balance on the account is paid off.
+It includes handling claims, processing payments, and dealing with discrepancies regarding insurance claims.

-Here are three reasons RCM is important for your practice, regardless of size or specialization.
+Here are three reasons healthcare RCM is important for your practice, regardless of size or specialization.

 Streamlining of Billing and Payment Processes:

 Clearly, proper billing and payment collection is at the heart of the revenue stream.
-This can be easily outsourced to a medical billing company to save your office staff time and reduce stress as well as increasing payments by reducing errors and efficiently handling claim rejection and denials.
+This can be easily outsourced to a medical billing company to save your office staff time and reduce stress.
+Proper healthcare revenue cycle management services maximize payments by reducing errors and efficiently handling claim rejection and denials.
 A complete RCM system streamlines the process in the following ways:

 - It provides a clear set of steps for billing and the payment collection cycle and simplifies the processes involved.